 AXIS VI.
-BIODIVERSITY, CO-RESPONSIBILITY AND GLOBAL COMMITMENTS
+BIODIVERSITY, CO-RESPONSIBILITY AND GLOBAL COMMITMENTS its ecosystemic services as a distinguishing feature of the country which is strategic in international negotiations.

 This refers to actions which the country should develop to strengthen its international positioning as a megadiverse country which supplies ecosystemic services of global importance at the same time that it undertakes national actions to help in the world fight against the climatic-ecological challenges (environmental change) which threaten the stability of the planet.